-Contingent liabilities are not recognized in the financial statements, except for contingent liabilities in business combinations.
+Contingent liabilities are not recognized in the financial statements.
 Contingent liabilities are disclosed unless the possibility of a material outflow of resources embodying economic benefits is remote.

 A contingent asset is not recognized in the financial statements but disclosed when a material inflow or economic benefits are probable.